shyamsunder0072/RaWorkflowOrchestrator/docs/workflow-documentation/workflow-documentation.md

 ### Spark Models

-Any file can be uploaded in this section.
-Models added in this section are currently not exposed by an API.
+`.pmml` files can be uploaded in this section.
+Models added in this section are exposed by an inference API on port 8000 in < 10 minutes.
+For information on how to use the REST API for inference checkout the [Openscoring model inference guide](https://github.com/openscoring/openscoring/blob/master/README.md#model-querying).

+You can export your Apache Spark models in the Predictive Model Markup Language(PMML) using the [Spark documentation on PMML export.](https://spark.apache.org/docs/2.3.0/mllib-pmml-model-export.html)

 ### Pytorch Models